KimJorgensen/sdl_handmade/README.md

 The following notable changes has been made to Handmade Penguin:

 * Updated to work with Casey's latest source code (at least for now)
-* Added looped live code editing support
+* Added looped live code editing and multithreading support
 * Uses SDL_QueueAudio instead of a ring buffer
 * Restructured `sdl_handmade` to make it easy to compare to `win32_handmade`